41 Employee Retention Ideas (That Actually Work)

 34. Offer a thriving wage

-People under the stress of scarcity have reduced willpower and, if left unchecked, scarcity will have catastrophic effects on company performance.
-The good news is, leaders have an opportunity to help prevent scarcity before it happens by paying a thriving wage.
-If the living wage is the amount of money a person needs to make to be able to cover their basic needs such as food and shelter, then a thriving wage is the amount of money a person needs to thrive.
-Typically a thriving wage includes money for hobbies, travel, and raising a family.
+People under the stress of scarcity have reduced willpower, and if left unchecked, scarcity will have catastrophic effects on company performance.
+The good news is that leaders have an opportunity to help prevent scarcity before it happens by paying a thriving wage.
+If the living wage is the amount of money a person needs to make to be able to cover their basic needs, such as food and shelter, then a thriving wage is the amount of money a person needs to thrive.
+Typically, a thriving wage includes money for hobbies, travel, and raising a family.

 35. Make the day-to-day work more fun